 All companies submitted data for own Manufacturing staff.
-Data on Marketing own staff is less complete.
-Total own staff injuries are recorded by all companies but lost days are not recorded by all companies.
+Only one company did not submit data for Marketing own staff (1 company has no retail activities).
+Total own staff injuries are recorded by all companies but this is not the case for lost days.
 A number of companies do not record road accidents separately and even fewer log the distance travelled.
-Reporting of these items is, however, improving year by year, Contractor data is generally patchier.
+Contractor data is generally patchier.

-The aggregated 2003 results per sector and for the whole of the downstream oil industry are shown in Table 2.
+The aggregated 2004 results per sector and for the whole of the downstream oil industry are shown in Table 2.
 Figure 1 shows the average performance indicators and their range of variability amongst reporting companies.
 For LWIF, which is the most universally used indicator, we also show the distribution per quartile for the different sectors (Figure 2).